 What does that mean?

-It means that if you build your slides using the concept of Relative Alignment and Positioning (something I talk a lot about in my trainings) as you duplicate your objects within your layout, they literally jump into perfect alignment and positioning on your slide…automatically and with no extra work on your part!
+It means that if you build your slides using the concept of Relative Alignment and Positioning (something I talk a lot about in my training) as you duplicate your objects within your layout, they literally jump into perfect alignment and positioning on your slide…automatically and with no extra work on your part!

 It seriously looks like magic when pulled off correctly and goes right back to getting PowerPoint to do the work for you…